pkmn/engine/src/lib/gen1/README.md

   respect to charging moves, and even with this bug fixed they cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
-- **Bide**: In addition to the `last_damage` issues covered above (which result in Bide often inflicting the wrong amount of accumulated damage), on Pokémon Showdown Bide can erroneously last an extra turn depending on whether the foe faints, Bide cannot be disabled by Disable while in effect, Bide's accumulated damage is not zeroed when an opponennt faints, and the opponent having a Substitute blanks the damage unleashed by Bide.
+- **Bide**: Pokémon Showdown's Bide implementation uses its own `lastDamage` field instead of using the `Battle.last_damage` field which results in Bide often inflicting the wrong amount of accumulated damage).
+Furthermore, on Pokémon Showdown Bide can erroneously last an extra turn depending on whether the foe faints, Bide cannot be disabled by Disable while in effect, Bide's accumulated damage is not zeroed when an opponennt faints, and the opponent having a Substitute blanks the damage unleashed by Bide.
 - **Transform**:  Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this